 2 Initial CallIf we think you’re a good fit, our HR manager reaches out to schedule a brief call to ensure the role makes sense for you.
 Besides your technical skills, we are looking for team players that can easily fit into our company culture, have a hunger for challenges and progress, are willing to work within and across teams, are proactive and comfortable stepping out of their comfort zone.

-3 AssignmentIf we feel we would be a good match, we send you a challenge assignment that’s unique to each role to help us better understand how you come up with solutions to problems that are typical to the ones we encounter every day.
+3 AssignmentIf we feel we would be a good match, we send you a challenge assignment that’s unique to each role to help us better understand how you come up with solutions to problems that are typical of the ones we encounter every day.
 What we look for is the ability to think outside the box, attention to detail, and creative thinking.